mgutz/logxi/README.md

             IsDebug() bool
             IsInfo() bool
             IsWarn() bool
-            // Error, Fatal have no guards, they SHOULD always log }
+            // Error, Fatal have no guards, they MUST always log }

 *   Standardizes on key-value pair argument sequence for machine parsing